 Previously, I wrote on the subject of whether great players make great coaches.
-Here I want to talk about what sort of talents or skills are required to be a great coach.
-This is something that we ask in the Volleyball Coaching Wizards interviews.
-Here are a few thoughts of my own mixed in with a few shared by the Wizards.
+Here I want to talk about the sort of talents or skills required to be a great coach.
+This is something asked in the Volleyball Coaching Wizards interviews.
+Here are a few thoughts of my own, mixed in with a few from the Wizards.

 So where to start…?

 Well, let me first address the playing experience question.
 I do think having played the sport is beneficial.
 In particular, playing at the level you’re coaching (or at least a reasonable facsimile) is useful.
 It provides you with a perspective that can sometimes help understanding what the players are going through and how to communicate with them.
-Having this experience isn’t necessary.
-The lack of it can be overcome.
+Having this experience isn’t necessary, however.
+You can overcome the lack of it.
 It just tends to make things easier – especially early in one’s career.

 Here’s something else that falls in the “useful, but not required” category.
 In baseball, you often see catchers become managers.
 It’s a position with a lot of leadership requirements as well as one which includes a broad perspective on the game.
 To my mind, setter is similar in volleyball.
 Because the setter is at the heart of most of what’s going on for a team, they inherently develop an understanding for tactics and strategy, plus have considerable work as leaders.
 Again, this doesn’t mean that non-setters can’t coach, or couldn’t be good coaches, just as not every manager in baseball used to be a catcher.
 It’s just that being a setter gives one a leg up in many ways.